February 2024 CLEE News - School Transformation Requires Community Collaboration

 When I began the PRN, I had a little one at home; he was less than a year old.
 I was doing the work of an administrator in my residency.
 I knew I wanted to have more kids and I knew it was not going to get easier the longer I waited, so I just had to do it.
 I unexpectedly found out I was pregnant shortly after starting PRN.
 CLEE worked to give me the flexibility I needed to finish the program on time.

+I want to stress that there's never going to be a perfect time in your life to do something like this.
 There's never going to be that perfect year where nothing else is going on.
 If you believe in yourself, you will do it.

 New Year for Resolutions as a PDSA